Each room has its own role to play in daily life so take this into account when planning lighting.

 The choice of bulbs available for modern lighting fitments is vast in terms of shape, style and design.
 Price varies too, but experts advise sticking to well known brand names as these bulbs are generally manufactured to a higher standard and give a longer service life.
 Cheaper, mass produced bulbs tend to be unreliable, have a shorter life and can have safety issues.

 Low energy bulbs, often referred to as energy saving bulbs, do not have a filament but a sealed glass tube which is full of inert gas illuminating when an electrical current is passed through it.
 As technology has improved in recent years, the choice, size and style of ES bulbs has allowed them to be manufactured much smaller so the number of decorative options for their use has increased.
-ES bulbs are highly efficient using up to 80 per cent less electricity than standard incandescent bulbs and can last up to twelve years.
+ES bulbs are highly efficient using up to 80 per cent less electricity than standard incandescent bulbs and can last up to 12 years.
 On the downside, low energy bulbs tend to offer a less intense light so for brightly lit areas, you might wish to look at an alternative.

 Incandescent lightbulbs are the conventional bulbs we are all used to.
 They work via a filament which becomes white hot as electricity passes through it.
 The key advantage of incandescent lighting is that it offers brighter, whiter light as well as being highly versatile with the majority of light fitments being manufactured specifically for these types of bulbs.